-So you have decided to blog on self-hosted WordPress platform.
+So you have decided to blog on the self-hosted WordPress blogging platform.
 I appreciate it.

-For self-hosted WordPress blog you have to rent a hosting from host provider.
+For self-hosted WordPress blog, you have to rent a hosting from some hosting service providers.

-Most of the host providers offer you a one-click WordPress install option.
+Most of the hosting service providers offer you a one-click WordPress install option.
 You can install WordPress easily with that option.

-To understand various jargon about WordPress blog like domain, hosting, self-hosted, etc. read the following post.
+To understand various jargon about WordPress blog like domain, hosting, self-hosted, etc. read the post “What is a Blog?“.

 1. Change Username

-After installing WordPress the first thing is to change your WordPress username.
-By default it is set to admin which is vulnerable for your WordPress security.
-So immediately persinalize it as you want.
+After installing WordPress the first thing to do is to change your WordPress username.
+By default, it is set to admin which is vulnerable for your WordPress security.
+So immediately personalize it as you want.

-Login to your WordPress dashboard > user (on left sidebar) > your profile.
+Login to your WordPress dashboard > User > Your Profile.

-You should also change your password after installing WordPress.
+You should also change your WordPress password.
 You can do this on the same window where you’ve changed your WordPress Username.

-After changing username and password successfully, go to WordPress menu on left sidebar > setting > general.
+After changing username and password successfully, go to:

-After clicking on general, a window will open.
-On this window change the following things.
+After clicking on the General sub-menu, a window will open.
+On this window change the following settings.